Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 Proper Pruning Does Not Harm Pothos!

-Careful pruning or snipping off fewer new growths in the active growing season encourages better foliage growth and does not damage plants.
+Careful pruning or snipping off fewer new growths in the active growing season encourages better foliage growth and does not damage parts.

 While pinching back growths, ensure to pinch off the growths above the leaf node as new branching sprouts out from the leaf node.